Dragutin Milutinović: Biography

 He studied civil engineering in Berlin, Munich and the Karlsruhe Institute of Technology.
 He worked in Serbia at the Ministry of Construction.
-In collaboration with Mihailo Valtrović, he recorded and studied Serbian medieval monuments from 1871-1884.
+In collaboration with Mihailo Valtrović, he recorded and studied Serbian medieval monuments from 1871 to 1884.

 His projects include several types of small churches, engineering work on cutting the new Belgrade-Aleksinac railroad for the Serbian Railways, as well as the Belgrade Main railway station (1884).
 He made the urban plan of the new town of Danilovgrad in Montenegro; he designed private buildings and iconostasis for the church of St. George in Novi Sad; in Dolovo near Pančevo, etc. He was elected a correspondent member of the Moscow Archaeological Society (1878) and an honorary member of the Serbian Royal Academy (1892).